 A feature of Proof-of-Stake protocols is that token holders can actively participate in the protocol through a mechanism known as staking or delegation.
 They can stake their tokens with any validator on a Casper network.
 Alternatively, it is possible to stake tokens via an exchange or custody provider.

 Casper does not treat validator stake differently than delegator stake for security reasons.

-Node operators (Validators) define a commission that they take in exchange for providing staking services.
-This commission is represented as a percentage of the rewards that the node operator retains for their services.
+Validators define a commission (or delegation rate) that they take in exchange for providing staking services.
+This commission is represented as a percentage of the rewards that the validator retains for their services.

-As a prospective delegator, it is important to select a validating node that you can trust.
+As a prospective delegator, it is essential to select a validating node that you can trust.
 Block explorers such as cspr.live provide validator performance statistics, including a performance score, total stake, number of delegators, and fees.
-Please do your due diligence before you stake your tokens with a validator.
+Please do your due diligence before staking tokens with a validator.

 It's recommended that you check in on how your stake is performing from time to time.
 If the validator you staked with decides to unbond, your stake will also be unbonded and you will not earn rewards.
-Ensure that the validator you have selected is performing as per your expectations.
+Ensure that the validator you selected performs as per your expectations.

-Validators have to win a staking auction by competing with prospective and current validators for a slot.
-This process is permissionless, meaning validators can join and leave the auction without restrictions, except the unbonding wait period.
+Validators have to win a staking auction by competing for a validator slot with prospective and current validators.
+This process is permissionless, meaning validators can join and leave the auction without restrictions, except for the unbonding wait period, which lasts 14 hours.

-For security purposes, whenever a token is un-staked or un-delegated, the protocol will continue to keep the token locked for 14 hours.
+For security purposes, whenever tokens are un-delegated, the protocol will continue to keep the token locked for 14 hours.